KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 5. Recommendation: Found `XMLHttpRequest` in file `error_to_string.js`: Replace it with built-in fetch.
 6. Deprecated: Found `"electron-rebuild"` in file `package.json`: Replace it with `@electron/rebuild`
 7. Recommendation: Found `axios` in file `package.json`: Replace it with built-in fetch.
+8. Recommendation: Replace eslintrc by new flat config.
-8. The branch name is 'master'.
+9. The branch name is 'master'.
 Consider renaming it to 'main'.

 ### [MMM-GoogleSheets by ryan-d-williams](https://github.com/ryan-d-williams/MMM-GoogleSheets)